Elpersonn/IB-streamer/README.md

 1. [Install Gstreamer development kit](https://gstreamer.freedesktop.org/download/#windows)
 2. `cargo run` in your command line
 3. Start streaming by setting OBS to "Custom" and enter `srt://127.0.0.1:7001`

+## Troubleshooting
+Create an issue and I'll update this doc, I wrote this readme from memory so I might've missed something.